Falmouth-Games-Academy/comp150-cpd/README.md

 **Not suggesting roles:** Mango and I, despite being programmers, did the majority presentation work.
 This should have been covered by more team members.
 Tasks should have been **put on the Trello board** and a discussion should have decided who would take which roles.

 Most of this hinges on **being more assertive.** However, I worry how little power I have, and how much I'll lose if the team likes me less.
 Key question is: **how do you get university students to do unscheduled stuff?**

+## Week 7 (12th Mar 2018)
+This was most notably Presentation Week.
+This was a research presentation followed by the game demos.

+Presenting in front of the entire was an emotionally-challenging task.
+Presenting a game where the character model was the Unreal dummy was taxing.
+Speaking with enthusiasm is an absolute necessity, and I haven't yet mastered the task of feigning enthusiasm.
+However, I felt a sense of pride from actually standing up there.
+In some ways I knew that the ability to present a game that was flawed beyond my control may well teach me the useful skill of pressing on.
+I was drained afterward--there were so many skilled and enthusiastic teams presenting their games, and I wished I had been a part of that.

+Behold, the notes written on my phone under my internal tears:
+**Challenge**: Microphone is too close. **Solution:** Monitor my position every slide and make sure it's sensible.
+**Challenge**: During questions, audience hands are hard to see. **Solution:** Give five full seconds to look for hands.
+**Challenge**: Went overtime. **Solution:** Memorise a script.
+I didn't want to do that, because my improvising skills need honing.
+But a script is a great backup when things go south.